Landing costs often account for 40% or more of the total cost of each imported freight item.

 When importing goods from overseas, there is usually a lead time between the shipping date and the arrival at the warehouse.
 Using Container Management, users can see which purchased items are in which container, and the location of the container (actual or estimated).

 By making use of standardized templates, users can easily create new transport orders and fill them with items.
-Microsoft Dynamics 365 for Operations keeps track of physical attributes and warns if unrealistic.
+Microsoft Dynamics 365 for Finance and Operations, Enterprise edition keeps track of physical attributes and warns if unrealistic.
 Templates can contain default costs associated with a trip or container, depending on the port of origin and destination.

-Dynamics 365 for Operations standard surcharges have been enhanced, now allowing for multi-tier surcharges.
+Dynamics 365 for Finance and Operations, Enterprise edition standard surcharges have been enhanced, now allowing for multi-tier surcharges.
 Surcharges can be made dependent on Terms of Delivery.

-On creating Purchase Orders, Dynamics 365 for Operations can calculate the forecasted Landed Cost, using the Vendor and the Items.
+On creating Purchase Orders, Dynamics 365 for Finance and Operations, Enterprise edition can calculate the forecasted Landed Cost, using the Vendor and the Items.

-When the transport order has been completed, Dynamics 365 for Operations calculates the estimated Landed Cost, taking physical attributes (weight, volume) or value into consideration, together with the quantity.
+When the transport order has been completed, Dynamics 365 for Finance and Operations, Enterprise edition calculates the estimated Landed Cost, taking physical attributes (weight, volume) or value into consideration, together with the quantity.

-When ownership of the goods transfer from seller to buyer, Dynamics 365 for Operations can create Good-in-Transit vouchers, putting the value of the goods on the Balance Sheet of the buyer.
+When ownership of the goods transfer from seller to buyer, Dynamics 365 for Finance and Operations, Enterprise edition can create Good-in-Transit vouchers, putting the value of the goods on the Balance Sheet of the buyer.

 Packing Slip posting includes the relevant surcharges.